uzh-bf/klicker-uzh/docs/docs/contributing/setup.md

 Once you have installed the Docker environment, you can easily start a local instance of MongoDB, Redis, and other auxiliary services for development.
 The easiest way is to make use of the prepared Docker Compose file, as provided in the repository at https://github.com/uzh-bf/klicker-uzh/blob/dev/docker-compose.yml.

-Executing `docker-compose up` in your command line while inside repository will run instances of redis and mongodb available on their corresponding local ports (6379/6380 and 27017).
-Additional services include minio for a local simulation of cloud S3 storage, and sendria for a local development email service for transactional emails.
+Executing `docker-compose up` in your command line while inside repository will run instances of `redis` and `mongodb` available on their corresponding local ports (`6379`/`6380` and `27017`).
+Additional services include `minio` for a local simulation of cloud S3 storage, and `sendria` for a local development email service for transactional emails.

 To run the services in the background (without occupying a command line window), simply use `docker-compose up -d`.